brainbuz/Vote-Count/md/README.md

 ### Active Sets

 Active sets are typically represnted as a Hash Reference where the keys represent the active choices, the values are ignored.
 The VoteCount Object contains an Active Set which can be Accessed or set via the ->Active() method.
+The ->GetActive and ->SetActive methods are preferred because they break the reference link between the object's copy and the external copy of the Active set.

 Most Components will take an argument for $activeset or default to the current Active set of the Vote::Count object, which will default to the Choices defined in the BallotSet.

+# Vote::Count Methods

+* new

+* Active: Set or Get Active Set as HashRef

+* BallotSet: Get BallotSet

+* BallotSetType: Get the BallotSet Type (not implemented)

+* PairMatrix: Get a Matrix Object for the Active Set.
+Generated and cached on the first request.

+* UpdatePairMatrix: Regenerate and cache Matrix with current Active Set.

 ## Components